devlucao/devlucao/README.md

 ### Hi there, I'm Lucas Freitas, a.k.a Lucão 👋🏾👨🏾‍💻

 #### About
-🚀 I'm a Web Developer and I'm studying web development at [CubosAcademy](https://www.cubos.academy/) and [Rocketseat](https://rocketseat.com.br/).
+🚀 I'm a Web Developer and I'm studying web development at [Rocketseat](https://rocketseat.com.br/).
 - Web-Developer | Fullstack
 #### Current stack
 - ⚡️ Main language: `Javascript`